Audits, Sprints, Retainers

 View all blog posts →

-Send the asset or message path, the pressure behind the request, and the timing window.
-You’ll get a same-day reply with likely audit scope and the next practical step.
+Send the asset or message path, what is creating pressure, and your timeline.
+You’ll get a recommended starting scope and the next practical step.

 Next step